SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/step-through-2.md

 # Image Compositing

 We've now got an `ImageCollection` consisting of multiple Landsat missions that captured data in our desired date range.
 To train a mangrove classification model, we'll reduce the size of our input data by making a composite of the `ImageCollection`.
-Let's make a median composite for this demonstration and make clip it to our AOI.
+Let's make a median composite for this demonstration and clip it to our AOI.

-Note that at a given pixel in your composite, if every single image in your `ImageCollection` was masked in that location (due to preprocessing in our case), then the composite will also be masked there (noData).
+*Note*: At a given pixel in your composite, if every single image in your `ImageCollection` was masked in that location (due to preprocessing in our case), then the composite will also be masked there.
+This can be remedied by more nuanced preprocessing algorithms and filters for the `ImageCollection`, but is beyond the scope of this demonstration.

 ```javascript
 //--------------------------------------------------------------